flowsnow/wonderful-thyme/content/features.md

     section_id: On-site classes only
   - section_id: lorem-ipsum
     title: >-
-      DOCKERis an open platform for developing, shipping, and running applications.
+      DOCKER is an open platform for developing, shipping, and running applications.
     subtitle: lorem-ipsum
     actions: []